pantos-io/research-ethrelay-evaluation/README.md

 * Node.js
 * Ethereum node (e.g., [Ganache](https://www.trufflesuite.com/ganache))

-Clone the repository and then run `npm link` in the project root.
+Clone the repository and then run `npm install` and `npm link` in the project root.
 This symlinks the CLI tool as `testimonium-evaluation`.

 ## Setup
 The block headers are stored in a PostgreSQL database.